 For additional information, please contact Graduation Foto at 1-800-482-0321.

-Graduating students please note: As noted on the Commencement website, in order to attend the commencement ceremony, you MUST REGISTER to let us know you will be participating by April 23, 2014!
+Graduating students please note: As noted on the Commencement website, in order to attend the commencement ceremony, you MUST REGISTER to let us know you will be participating.

 Please visit the Commencement homepage for the latest information about Spring commencement.